 In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews these directors' overall service to the Company during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
 The Nomination and Corporate Governance Committee also takes into account the results of the Board's self-evaluation, conducted annually on a group and individual basis.
 In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
 The Nominating and Corporate Governance Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
-The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
+The Nominating and Corporate Governance Committee meets to discuss and consider the candidates after considering the function and needs of the Board.
 The Nominating and Corporate Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board by majority vote.
+Under California Senate Bill 826 adopted in 2018, because we are a public company with our principal executive office located in the State of California, we are required to meet certain requirements with respect to the number of women on the Board.
+We were required to have one woman director by the end of 2019 and will be required to have three women directors by the end of 2021 assuming the total number of directors is six or more.
+The Nominating and Corporate Governance Committee is actively seeking additional women candidates to join the Board.

 The Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders.
 The Nominating and Corporate Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether or not the candidate was recommended by a stockholder.
-Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the Nominating and Corporate Governance Committee at the following address: 740 Heinz Avenue, Berkeley, CA 94710, at least 120 days prior to the anniversary date of the mailing of the Company's proxy statement for the last Annual Meeting of Stockholders.
+Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the Nominating and Corporate Governance Committee at the following address: 740 Heinz Avenue,

+Berkeley, CA 94710, at least 120 days prior to the anniversary date of the mailing of the Company's proxy statement for the last Annual Meeting of Stockholders.
 In order for the Nominating and Corporate Governance Committee to consider a stockholder nominee, the stockholder must submit a detailed resume of the candidate and an explanation of the reasons why the stockholder believes the candidate is qualified for service on our Board.
 The stockholder must also provide such other information about the candidate that would be required to be disclosed in a proxy statement soliciting proxies for the election of such nominee as a director.
 In addition, the stockholder must include the consent of the candidate and describe any relationships, arrangements or undertakings between the stockholder and the candidate regarding the nomination or otherwise.
 The stockholder must submit proof of Company stockholdings.